aws-samples/sample-conversational-athena-query-agent/README.md

 ## Considerations

-For optimal performance, ensure your Amazon S3 data is properly partitioned and formatted (preferably in Parquet format) to minimize query costs and improve response times.

-Consider implementing query result caching to reduce costs and improve response times for frequently asked questions.
+For optimal visibility across your organization, deploy this Amazon Bedrock agent-powered Athena query solution in your AWS payer account to seamlessly access and analyze cost data from your AWS CUR database.
+This integration demonstrates how Amazon Bedrock agents can execute complex analytical queries against Athena databases, providing conversational access to your organization’s data while maintaining comprehensive visibility across all linked accounts.

-Before deploying to production, enhance security by implementing additional safeguards such as query complexity limits and data access controls based on user roles.
+Before deploying to production, enhance security by implementing additional safeguards.
+You can do this by associating [guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-guardrail.html) with your agent in [Amazon Bedrock Guardrails]("https://aws.amazon.com/bedrock/guardrails/).

-Monitor Amazon Bedrock token usage to optimize costs, especially for complex natural language interactions that may require multiple model invocations.

 ## Conclusion